 The Australian Society for the Study of Labour History was founded in 1961 to study “the working class situation … and social history in the fullest sense”.
 The Society aims not only to encourage teaching and research in labour history, but also the preservation of the records of working people and the labour movement.
-It desires to make history a vital part of popular consciousness, a matter for reflection and debate, at a time when it is under attack from prominent conservative intellectuals.
+It desires to make history a vital part of popular consciousness and a matter for reflection and debate.

 The Society draws its membership from labour movement activists, community historians, teachers, and scholars in many fields.
 It also maintains close links with the international community of labour historians.